Las Vegas Wrongful Death Attorneys

 The death of a loved one is never easy to deal with, but it can be especially tough to cope when the death was caused by the negligent or intentional acts of another.
 Under Nevada law, the “heirs at law” and the Estate of a person who is deceased as the result to the wrongful conduct of another are entitled to make a claim upon the wrongdoer for damages.

-At the Law Offices of Steven M. Burris, our Las Vegas wrongful death lawyers have more than 40 years of experience with these complex claims.
+At Burris & Thomas, LLC, our Las Vegas wrongful death lawyers have more than 45 years of experience with these complex claims.
 When you retain the firm, you can expect the dedicated representation you need to pursue justice on behalf of your loved one.

 Put your case in the hands of a trusted and proven firm.
 Contact our wrongful death lawyers in Las Vegas today at (702) 529-3101 to learn how we can help you and your family.